 Water Temperature, Visibility & Currents

-In Komodo, the dry season is from April to November, with the rainy season starting around the end of December, and lasting until the end of March.
-However, rainfall in Komodo, is less than in other regions of Indonesia.
+In Eastern indonesia, the dry season is from April to November, with the rainy season starting around the end of December, and lasting until the end of March.
+However, rainfall in Komodo and Alor, is less than in other regions of Indonesia.
 The driest months are April through September, and the sea is normally calm during this period.